RemitClear

 Where RemitClear fits

 RemitClear is a deliberate answer to that gap: the cash application specialist for the cloud-ledger world.
 It reads every remittance advice, PDF, Word, Excel, CSV, or plain email text, matches each line against your open invoices, and posts the payment straight into Xero or QuickBooks Online with the original document kept for audit.
-It is honest about being narrower than an enterprise suite: no collections module, no credit management, no dispute workflow.
+It's honest about being narrower than an enterprise suite: no collections module, no credit management, no dispute workflow.
 The narrowness is the point.
-It is the matching engine without the transformation program, rated 5.0 on the Xero App Store, certified by Xero, and running in production for teams from single-ledger businesses to multi-entity groups.
+It's the matching layer without an implementation program bolted around it, rated 5.0 on the Xero App Store, certified by Xero, and running in production for teams from single-ledger businesses to multi-entity groups.

 The category overview lives on our cash application automation page, including how the same engine behaves on each ledger.